Saptomita/RoutePilot_AI-/README.md

 🚀 RoutePilot AI

-An intelligent route planning system that combines traffic, weather insights, and cost estimation to deliver smarter, safer travel decisions.RoutePilot AI doesn’t just suggest the shortest path—it intelligently evaluates routes using real-time traffic, weather impact, and cost estimation to deliver the safest, smartest, and most efficient journey.Unlike traditional navigation tools, RoutePilot acts as a decision-making assistant, not just a map.
+An intelligent route planning system that combines traffic, weather insights, and cost estimation to deliver smarter, safer travel decisions.
+RoutePilot AI doesn’t just suggest the shortest path—it intelligently evaluates routes using real-time traffic, weather impact, and cost estimation to deliver the safest, smartest, and most efficient journey.Unlike traditional navigation tools, RoutePilot acts as a decision-making assistant, not just a map.

 🌐 Live Demo

 👉(https://routepilotai.netlify.app/)